PatrickAlphaC/nft-mix/README.md

 You can get a `WEB3_INFURA_PROJECT_ID` by getting a free trial of [Infura](https://infura.io/).
 At the moment, it does need to be infura with brownie.
 You can find your `PRIVATE_KEY` from your ethereum wallet like [metamask](https://metamask.io/).

 You can add your environment variables to the `.env` file:

 ```
 export WEB3_INFURA_PROJECT_ID=<PROJECT_ID>
 export PRIVATE_KEY=<PRIVATE_KEY>
 ```

+AND THEN RUN `source .env` TO ACTIVATE THE ENV VARIABLES (You'll need to do this everytime you open a new terminal, or [learn how to set them easier](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html))

 Or you can run the above in your shell.